adamsitnik/adamsitnik.github.io/_posts/2018-09-28-ETW-Profiler.md

 # ETW Profiler

 EtwProfiler is the new diagnoser for BenchmarkDotNet that I have just finished.
-It's going to be released as part of `0.11.2`.
-Soon!
+It was released as part of `0.11.2`.
 It allows to profile the benchmarked .NET code on Windows and exports the data to a trace file which can be opened with [PerfView](https://github.com/Microsoft/perfview) or [Windows Performance Analyzer](https://docs.microsoft.com/en-us/windows-hardware/test/wpt/windows-performance-analyzer).

 **Again with a single config!**
 <!--more-->